LeoSebastian23/React.js---Task-App-/README.md

 It used to practice TailwindCSS in the styles.
 Also learn and practice how to deploy a React web application for free using Github Pages.

+###It is thought and designed for mobile applications being fully responsive.

 ## Link

 https://leosebastian23.github.io/React.js---Task-App-/